 I recently attended and presented at the European Collaborative Online International Learning (COIL) conference #EuroCOIL in December 2016.
 One of the conference’s keynote speakers, Dr. Robert O’Dowd (Uni Collaboration President), discussed virtual exchanges and the importance of using one term to describe the concept universally (see table below to view other synonymous terms & concepts).

-In order for the concept of virtual exchanges to achieve sustainability and scalability around the world, I agree with Dr. O’Dowd’s message, consistent terminology is paramount.
+In order for the concept of virtual exchanges to achieve sustainability and scalability around the world, I agree with Dr. O’Dowd’s message, utilizing consistent terminology is paramount.
 Doing so helps ensure that a compilation of best practices, white papers, research, etc. will continue to grow in the field.
-Terminology being used to describe virtual exchanges is detailed in the table below.
+Some examples of terminology being used to describe virtual exchanges is detailed in the table below.

 |Collaborative Online International Learning (COIL)||COIL has developed an approach to fostering cross-cultural student competence through development of multicultural learning environments that link university or college classes in different countries.||Established over a decade ago out of the Suny COIL center.|